Ditectrev/DP-203/README.md

 ![Question 157](images/question157.jpg)

-- [ ] Box 1: Create and configure Azure key vaults in two Azure regions.
-Box 2: Create and configure Azure key vaults in two Azure regions.
+- [ ] To track encryption key usage: Create and configure Azure key vaults in two Azure regions.
+To maintain client app accessin the event of a datacenter outage: Create and configure Azure key vaults in two Azure regions.
-- [x] Box 1: TDE with customer-managed keys.
-Box 2: Create and configure Azure key vaults in two Azure regions.
+- [x] To track encryption key usage: TDE with customer-managed keys.
+To maintain client app accessin the event of a datacenter outage: Create and configure Azure key vaults in two Azure regions.
-- [ ] Box 1: Create and configure Azure key vaults in two Azure regions.
-Box 2: TDE with customer-managed keys.
+- [ ] To track encryption key usage: Create and configure Azure key vaults in two Azure regions.
+To maintain client app accessin the event of a datacenter outage: TDE with customer-managed keys.
-- [ ] Box 1: TDE with customer-managed keys.
-Box 2: Enable Advanced Data Security on Server1.
+- [ ] To track encryption key usage: TDE with customer-managed keys.
+To maintain client app accessin the event of a datacenter outage: Enable Advanced Data Security on Server1.

 ### You have an enterprise data warehouse in Azure Synapse Analytics named DW1 on a server named Server1.
 You need to verify whether the size of the transaction log file for each distribution of DW1 is smaller than 160 GB.
 What should you do?